Anybody (song)

-"Anybody" is a song by American rapper Young Thug featuring Nicki Minaj.
+"Anybody" is a song by American rapper Young Thug featuring rapper Nicki Minaj.
 The track was released as the lead single from Young Thug's extended play Hear No Evil on April 13, 2018, alongside the EP.

 Music video

 The official music video for the track was released on April 13, 2018, and is done entirely in sign language.

 Critical reception

 Sheldon Pearce of Pitchfork said that the track "falls well short of his usual standard", and called it "lazily rapped".